City Baking Guide

 What is the fastest way to tune a Fort Collins bake?

-Use the city preset, run one controlled batch, and change one major variable per test.
+Use the city preset, run one controlled batch, and change one major variable per test while logging texture, spread, and doneness.